nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

+* An address book cannot have multiple persons with the same `NAME`, `EMAIL`, and `JOB_ID` at once.

 * Words in `UPPER_CASE` are the parameter details to be supplied by the user.
   e.g., in `add name/NAME`, `NAME` is a parameter which can be used as `add name/Bobby Doe`.

-* Parameter `specifier/` can be any combination of the parameters listed under each command’s section, e.g. for add command, `specifier/SPECIFIER_DETAIL` can be used as `job/420 gender/M country/Singapore`, or as `country/Singapore`
+* Items in curly brackets are mandatory. e.g., `name/NAME phone/PHONE email/EMAIL {specifier/SPECIFIER_DETAIL}`, all specifiers need to be listed

-* Items in square brackets are optional. e.g., `name/NAME phone/PHONE email/EMAIL [specifier/SPECIFIER_DETAIL]` can be used as `name/Bobby phone/91234567 email/bob@example.com job/420` or as `name/Bobby phone/91234567 email/bob@example.com`.
+* Items in square brackets are optional. e.g., `name/NAME phone/PHONE email/EMAIL [tag/TAGS]` can be used as `name/Bobby phone/91234567 email/bob@example.com tag/KIV` or as `name/Bobby phone/91234567 email/bob@example.com`

 * Parameters can be in any order. e.g., if the command specifies `name/NAME phone/PHONE email/EMAIL`, `name/NAME email/EMAIL phone/PHONE` is also acceptable.